MegEngine/ICD/pytorch_release/README.md

-# Instance-conditional Distillation for Object Detection
+# Instance-Conditional Knowledge Distillation for Object Detection
-This is an official implementation of the paper "Instance-conditional Distillation for Object Detection" in [Pytorch](https://pytorch.org), it supports various detectors from Detectron2 and AdelaiDet.
+This is an official implementation of the paper "Instance-Conditional Knowledge Distillation for Object Detection" in [Pytorch](https://pytorch.org), it supports various detectors from Detectron2 and AdelaiDet.

 # Requirements